 And in "Jerome is the New Black", Peter appears dressed in a Klan robe, in an attempt to drive out their unwanted (black) houseguest.
 Turns out he's trying to scare him by dressing up as a ghost.

 One episode of King of the Hill had Dale's father, who turns out to be gay, try to come out of the closet to Dale, who thinks that his father is a real lady killer.
 After informing Dale that the rodeo he works at is a gay rodeo, and that the man he's friends with is his "partner", Dale explodes at him, uninviting him to his wedding, and telling him to get out.
-It certainly looks like Dale is incredibly homophobic, but as it turns out, he thinks his father just admitted to being a government agent.
-Turns out Dale's got nothing against gay people.
+It certainly looks like Dale is incredibly homophobic, but as it turns out, he thinks his father just admitted to being a government agent, and a Conspiracy Theorist like Dale just won't tolerate that kind of thing.
+Dale is rather confused as to why anyone would think he'd have a problem with gay people.
 After all, he's been friends with John Redcorn for years!

 Another episode had Hank acting very angry and being off-put to a black man who'd arrived to fix his water heater, and Ladybird, picking up his hostility toward the stranger, attacked him.
 Everyone assumed Hank was racist, performing church songs in front of his house to "cure his intolerance," and Peggy got him to do some humiliating things to "learn to overcome."
 Eventually, when a new, white repairman came, Hank and Ladybird acted the same way.
 Hank just hates repairmen because he can't stand the thought of anyone but him fixing things around the house.